The Easiest No-Knead Bread Recipe (The Secret is Kneading!)

 What is the GROW Method?

-GROW is a method for understanding the final proof phase: Gas (yeast refills CO₂), Relax (gluten relaxes after shaping), Open (crumb structure opens evenly), and Window (surface becomes score-ready).
-This phase is crucial for achieving great oven spring and consistent bake.
+GROW is a method I use for understanding the final proof phase: Gas (yeast refills CO₂), Relax (gluten relaxes after shaping), Open (crumb structure opens evenly), and Window (surface becomes score-ready).
+This phase is crucial for achieving great oven spring and a consistent bake.
+Don't rush it.
+Let the dough do its thing.

 Can I skip the 2-3 minute knead?